watem-sedem/rfactor/docs/rfactor.rst

 :math:`\frac{\text{MJ.mm}}{\text{ha.h.year}}` is used since 2006
 (Verstraeten et al., 2006).
-Recently, this value has been updated to 1250 :math:`\frac{\text{MJ.mm}}{\text{ha.h.year}}` (Deproost et al., 2018), and has been evaluated in Gobeyn et al. (in prep).
+Recently, this value has been updated to 1250 :math:`\frac{\text{MJ.mm}}{\text{ha.h.year}}` (Deproost et al., 2018), and has been evaluated in Gobeyn et al. (2021).

 References